HEGSRR/HEGSRR-Manual/02-ideation.Rmd

 ## Develop your Research Plan

-It is already time to translate your specific research question and archetypical research design, into a specific research plan.
+It is already time to translate your specific research question and archetypical research design into a specific research plan.

 ### Reproduction studies